Updated August 14, 2023

 Definition of Capital Loss

 Sale of a Capital Asset below the purchase price results in a Capital Loss.
-It can take the form of a Short Term (if the period of holding is less than three years), or it can be in the form of a Long term ( if the period of holding is more than three years).
+It can take the form of a Short Term (if the holding period is less than three years) or a Long term ( if the holding period is more than three years).
 Also, when assessing the Purchase Price of a Capital asset, it is permissible to do indexation to account for the inflation over the period.

 - Short Term Capital Loss can be adjusted against both Short term gain as well as Long term gain.

 - Long-term Capital Loss can be adjusted only against Long Term Capital gain.

 The purchase price is accounted for inflation by indexing the same to adjust for the price inflation over the period.

 - Calculate the original acquisition cost of the Capital Asset and all capitalized expenses.